 Most people search for a product on Google and then click on the Shopping ads on the main SERP.
 But some shoppers click through to the shopping or image tabs.
 Your free listings can appear on these tabs.
 If you’re paying for Google shopping ads, then surfaces across Google can deliver a 3-5% increase in conversions and clicks.

 We do a deep feed analysis when we start with a client.
 This is compared with our keyword research and evaluated.
-After this, our feed specialist would craft the updated titles, descriptions, product category, and even product types.
+After this, our feed specialist would craft the updated titles, descriptions, product categories, and even product types.

 The way ahead for the world might be uncertain but it’s also exciting, and that’s true for PPC and e-commerce as well.
 As we get used to these regular changes, we also need to keep a strategic eye on everything we’ve done in the past.